 With digital documents, however, you can track electronically who has accessed the document, when and by whom the document was processed or approved, and when it is transferred to another system, like an ERP platform.
 Auditors can easily access this information, saving any worry that documents or invoices have fallen into the wrong hands along the way.

 Security is – and will remain – a big concern when it comes to both paper and electronic documents.
 Certainly, there are security pros and cons to both, but the risks that come with paper documents outweigh the risks associated with electronic documents.

 Electronic documents have an inherent vulnerability to hacks and data breaches, but paper documents are vulnerable to other types of physical catastrophic events, including theft, fire, water damage, and natural paper decomposition.
 Just like with the audit trail, it’s difficult to track who handles paper documents along the way, opening up risks for unauthorized access.
-Electronic documents have built-in digital records, and automation platforms like DataServ can provide secure, authorized access.
+Electronic documents have built-in digital records, and AP automation platforms like DataServ can provide secure, authorized access.